jan4j/Automatic-Stock-Analysis-Report/README.md

 ```

 Sometimes there is on Mac a SSL Error when you execute the program the first time.
 To fix this go /Applications/Python 3.6/Install Certificates.command and then click on "install certificates.command".
-If these steps do not work you can otherwise download the repository and install the modules manually (see **Documentation**).
+If these steps do not work you can otherwise download the repository and install the modules manually (see **Documentation.pdf**).